Professional Doctorate in Health and Social Care ProfDoc

-This is a part-time course, which has been specifically designed so that it can be available to health and social care professionals from all over the country, to fit with the demands of fulltime employment.
+This is a part-time course, which has been specifically designed so that it can be available to health and social care professionals from all over the world, to fit with the demands of full-time employment.
 The course structure is only offered in a part-time mode and is divided into two parts.

 Attendance for Part 1 will be in six study blocks of three days duration spread over two academic years.
 Typically, students will be required to attend the University for up to 18 days for the whole of Part 1.
 Attendance for Part 2 will only be required for tutorials, seminars and oral presentations.

 This is the 'taught' component of the programme, which will equip students with the skills that they will need in preparation for Part 2.
-Part 1 consists of four units, namely:
+Part 1 consists of four units:

 This is the research and professional development component and comprises one or two pieces of practice-based research, linked with a commentary demonstrating the relevance of the research to both practice and the practitioner.
 The nature of this study may include pure basic research or applied research related, for example, to a management or educational setting.
 This should normally take between 24 and 48 months to complete.